 Our team regularly visit local schools and communities to talk about what we see in Bugoma Forest, and to hear about their experiences of the forest and its animals.
 We’ve started holding conservation film nights, which have turned out to be a big draw!

 Our research activities cover a range of topics from forest habitat surveys, to chimpanzee tool-use, to mangabey communication.
 We have been habituating chimpanzees to human observation for three years, and mangabeys for one.
 Students and researchers from a range of countries work with our team to learn more about this unique eco-system.
-If you are interested in conduction research in the Bugoma Forest you can contact us for further information here:
+If you are interested in conducting research in the Bugoma Forest you can contact us for further information here: